-9.6.1 In accordance with UK HealthCare policy, a Practitioner's admitting and consulting clinical privileges shall be automatically suspended at all UK HealthCare facilities, including the Hospitals, if after warning of delinquency, the Practitioner fails to complete medical records in a timely fashion.
+In accordance with UK HealthCare policy, a Practitioner's admitting and consulting clinical privileges shall be automatically suspended at all UK HealthCare facilities, including the Hospitals, if after warning of delinquency, the Practitioner fails to complete medical records in a timely fashion.
 Medical records include inpatient, outpatient, emergency, observation, and other records.
-The suspension shall continue until the records are completed, unless the Practitioner satisfies the Chief Medical Officer that he/she has a justifiable excuse for such failure.
-Timely refers to within 30 calendar days post discharge.
+The suspension shall continue until the records are completed, unless the Practitioner satisfies a Chief Medical Officer that he/she has a justifiable excuse for such failure.
+Timely refers to the time frames set forth in applicable UK HealthCare policies.
 The suspended Practitioner shall not be afforded the right to a hearing or appeal under the Fair Hearing Plan.
 The Practitioner shall arrange alternative coverage for patients under his/her care.
-If the Practitioner fails to provide alternative coverage, the Chief Medical Officer or the Chair shall arrange for alternative medical coverage of the suspended Practitioner's patients in the Hospital.
+If the Practitioner fails to provide alternative coverage, the Chief Physician Executive, a Chief Medical

+Officer or the Chair shall arrange for alternative medical coverage of the suspended Practitioner's patients in the Hospital.
 The wishes of the patient shall be considered in the selection of an alternative Practitioner.